dmitrybilyk/interview/src/main/java/com/conduct/interview/_23_redis_cache/redis.md

 # Redis: Key Concepts

-Redis is an in-memory data store used as a database, cache, and message broker.
+Redis is an in-memory data store used as a database, LRUCache, and message broker.

 ## Main Data Structures
 - **Strings**: Simple values, up to 512MB.